common-workflow-language/governance/README.md

 # Contacting employees of Conservancy

-They are available much of the time by IRC: ircs://chat.freenode.net:6697/conservany or https://webchat.freenode.net/#conservancy
+They are available much of the time by IRC: <a href="ircs://chat.freenode.net:6697/conservany">ircs://chat.freenode.net:6697/conservany</a> or https://webchat.freenode.net/#conservancy

 # Finances